Edited by: Nick Ellis

 The Chase Freedom Flex℠ is a simple card that could easily get overlooked in your wallet.
 But that would be a mistake because it has tremendous earning potential.
 Each quarter, the Freedom Flex card has bonus categories that will earn 5% cash-back (or 5x points — see below for details).

 The key to this card’s power is knowing how to use the bonus categories for maximum benefit.

-In this post, we’ll go over the bonus categories for 2022, plus tips to get the most out of your Freedom Flex card.
+In this post, we’ll review the 5x bonus categories for Q4 2023, plus tips to get the most out of your Freedom Flex card.

-Chase announced the bonus categories for Q4 will be Walmart and purchases made using PayPal.
-That means any qualifying purchases made in these categories from October 1, 2022, through December 31, 2022 (up to $1,500) will earn 5% cash-back.
+Chase announced that the bonus categories for Q4 will be PayPal, wholesale clubs, and select charities.
+That means qualifying purchases made in these categories from October 1, 2023, through December 31, 2023 (up to $1,500) will earn 5% cash-back.
 Any purchases made in these categories over $1,500, plus all purchases at non-bonus stores, will earn 1% cash-back.

 The Freedom Flex card is a simple but powerful credit card.
 This no-annual-fee card offers bonus categories that rotate quarterly.
 Any purchases in the specified category will earn 5% cash-back (up to $1,500 in purchases each quarter).
 There are also additional categories that earn 3% to 5% cash-back.
 All other purchases will earn 1% cash-back.

 In addition to these valuable bonus categories that help you earn tons of cash-back, the Freedom Flex card also has some great additional benefits, including trip cancellation and interruption insurance, purchase protection, and cell phone protection.

 The Freedom Flex card is currently offering the following welcome bonus:Earn a $200 bonus after you spend $500 on purchases in your first 3 months.